dental composite veneers before and after photos

 Both dental crowns and veneers are solutions to aesthetic dental concerns and some functional problems such as discolouration, chipping, or broken parts.
 The main difference is that veneers only cover the front of the tooth while crowns cover the whole of it.

 A crown is much thicker than a veneer and has a bulkier look while veneers can be as minimal as it gets.
-Except for all-metal crowns, both veneers and crowns can be colour matched to your natural teeth for the best genuine looking results.
+Both veneers and crowns can be colour matched to your natural teeth for the best genuine looking results.

 While both veneers and crowns serve similar purposes if you have tooth decay a crown might be a better suited option.
 However, if you want a less invasive solution, veneers are the way to go.